How do I obtain a dues receipt for my recent payment?

 Yes.
 PCSA accepts all credit cards.
 You may also print out an invoice and mail payment by check.

 What are the different categories of Membership?

 Currently. there are five categories of membership: Active, Senior, Non-resident, Honorary and Retired.
-Please see the chart on this page.

 I have just retired-who do I contact?